Welcome to India Basin Waterfront Park

 Upcoming Programming and Events

-India Basin Waterfront Park Summer Field Trips on July 11 & 2
+Fleet Week Family Day at India Basin Waterfront Park on October 11

-Join En2Action for its pop-up series at the India Basin Waterfront Park Food Pavilion (900 Innes Avenue) in July.
-Enjoy delicious food from some returning businesses:
+Join En2Action for its pop-up series at the India Basin Waterfront Park Food Pavilion (900 Innes Avenue), held on the weekends from 11 a.m. to 3 p.m.

 Facility Hours